Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Proposed Framework

-To interpret Eq.~\eqref{eq:prediction_aggregation}, $\mathbf{x}_{i}$ is predicted as normal, i.e., $\hat{y}_{i}\,{=}\,0$, if all $K$ one-class classifiers predict it as normal.
-While this may be too strict and potentially reject many true normal samples in the training set, we find that in practice it is more critical to be able to exclude true anomalous samples from the training set.
-The effectiveness of the ensemble classifier is empirically shown in Section~\ref{sec:exp_ablation}.
+To interpret Eq.~\ref{eq:prediction_aggregation}, $\mathbf{x}_{i}$ is predicted as normal, i.e. $\hat{y}_{i}\,{=}\,0$, if all $K$ OCCs predict it as normal.
+While this may be too strict and potentially reject many true normal samples in the training set, we find that empirically, it is critical to be able to exclude true anomalous samples from the training set.
+The effectiveness of employment of an ensemble of OCCs to improve the robustness against overfitting of OCCs is empirically shown in Sec.~\ref{sec:exp_ablation}.
+More specifically, Fig~\ref{fig:ablation_result_k} shows that the performance is much better for higher ensemble counts, compared to a single classifier training along with the feature extractor.

-\subsection{Representation Update}
+\subsection{Representation update}

-follows the idea of deep representation one-class classifiers~\cite{sohn2020learning}, where in the first stage deep neural network is trained with self-supervision, such as rotation prediction~\cite{golan2018deep}, contrastive~\cite{sohn2020learning}, or CutPaste~\cite{li2021cutpaste}, to provide meaningful representations of the data, and in the second stage off-the-shelf one-class classifiers are trained on these learned representations.
-Such a two-stage framework is shown to be beneficial as it prevents the degeneracy of the deep one-class classifiers~\cite{ruff2018deep}.
+follows the idea of deep representation learning to perform OCCs on~\citep{sohn2020learning}, where in the first stage, a deep neural network is trained with self-supervised learning (such as rotation prediction~\citep{golan2018deep}, contrastive~\citep{sohn2020learning}, or CutPaste~\citep{li2021cutpaste}) to obtain meaningful representations of the data, and in the second stage OCCs are trained on these learned representations.
+Such a two-stage framework is shown to be beneficial as it prevents the `hypersphere collapse' of the deep OCCs by the favorable inductive bias it brings with the architectural constraints ~\citep{ruff2018deep}.

-Here, we propose to conduct self-supervised representation learning jointly with the data refinement.
-More precisely, we train a trainable feature extractor $g$ using $\hat{\mathcal{D}}\,{=}\,\{\mathbf{x}_{i}\,{:}\,\hat{y}_{i}\,{=}\,0\}$, a subset of unlabeled data $\mathcal{D}$ that includes samples whose predicted labels with an ensemble one-class classifier from Section~\ref{sec:method_data_refinement} are negative.
-We also update $\hat{\mathcal{D}}$ as we proceed the representation learning.
-The proposed method is illustrated in Algorithm~\ref{alg:main_pseudocode} as \textproc{\algname}.
-In contrast to previous work~\cite{sohn2020learning,li2021cutpaste} that use the entire training data for learning self-supervised representation, we find it necessary to refine the training data even for learning deep representations.
-Without representation refinement, the performance improvements of {\algname} are limited, as shown in Section~\ref{sec:exp_ablation_refinement}.
+We propose to conduct self-supervised representation learning jointly with data refinement.
+More precisely, we train a feature extractor $g$ using $\hat{\mathcal{D}}\,{=}\,\{\mathbf{x}_{i}\,|\,\hat{y}_{i}\,{=}\,0\}$, a subset of unlabeled data $\mathcal{D}$ that only includes samples whose predicted labels with an ensemble OCC from Sec.~\ref{sec:method_data_refinement} are negative.
+We also update $\hat{\mathcal{D}}$ as we proceed with representation learning.
+Overall method is illustrated in Algorithm~\ref{alg:main_pseudocode}.
+Unlike previous works~\citep{sohn2020learning,li2021cutpaste} that use the entire training data for representation learning, we empirically show that it is beneficial to refine the training data even for learning of the deep representations.
+Without representation refinement, the performance improvements of {\algname} are limited, as shown in Sec.~\ref{sec:exp_ablation}.
+Lastly, to get predictions at test-time, we train an OCC on refined data $\hat{\mathcal{D}}$ on the updated representations by $g$ as in line 13-14 in Algorithm~\ref{alg:main_pseudocode}.